Back to blog

 Playwright and Puppeteer are both Node.js libraries used to control headless browsers for web testing and browser automation.
 The two solutions are much more alike than they’re different, although there are some crucial distinctions.

-Take a look at the main differences between the two tools in the table below.
+Take a look at the key features of Playwright and Puppeteer in the table below.
 Language, browser, and community support, along with documentation, are the major diverging features.

 Features Playwright Puppeteer